Rishav1/Rishav1.github.io/_posts/2019-05-24-gsoc19-project-introduction.md

 >>> print(x)
 0
 ```
 Declarations with identical variable names in nested scopes are a bit tricky for creating a computation graph.
 In the above case, since we are overriding `x` inside the function `A` to `y + 1`, but right after the we exit the scope, the value of x is returned back to 0.
 In terms of generation of computation graph, this scenario calls for a versioning system for attribute `x`, so that we can have multiple stacked version of a variable based on the scope of operation.
-Whenever a compute node is generated, it looks up the attribute's current version for input (outside `A`, 'x''s version refers to the output of initializer node `0`, but inside `A`, it refers to the output of `Add` compute node).
+Whenever a compute node is generated, it looks up the attribute's current version for input (outside `A`, `x`'s version refers to the output of initializer node `0`, but inside `A`, it refers to the output of `Add` compute node).
 {: .text-justify}

 ## **What is my project about?**